ox-vgg/wise/scripts/cinephile/README.md

 ## Pre-requisites

+- Storage space of 120GB and a GPU with 24GB RAM are required to build an audiovisual search engine described below.

 - NVIDIA GPU
   - Note: GPU must be Volta Architecture or newer.
 Kepler, Maxwell and Pascal Architectures are not supported with this release.
 Please contact us if you need a version that works with these unsupported GPUs